-- 1) If you start a Netmeeting as a host, no configuration is needed but entering the invitee's IP address. - 2) If you start a Netmeeting as an invitee, you need to configure Virtual Server or DMZ Host first. - 3) How to configure Virtual Server: Login to the router, click the "Forwarding" menu on the left of your browser, and click "Virtual Servers" submenu.
+- 1) If you start Netmeeting as a sponsor, you don't need to do anything with the router. - 2) If you start as a response, you need to configure Virtual Server or DMZ Host. - 3) How to configure Virtual Server: Login to the router, click the "Forwarding" menu on the left of your browser, and click "Virtual Servers" submenu.
 On the "Virtual Server" page, click Add New, then on the "Add or Modify a Virtual Server" page, enter "1720" into the blank behind the "Service Port", and your IP address behind the IP Address, assuming 192.168.1.169 for an example, remember to "Enable" and "Save".